vabs-2004/ai-course-gen/README.md

 # AI Course Generator

 Welcome to the AI Course Generator repository!
-This project aims to create a platform that generates AI courses dynamically.
+This project aims to create a platform for learners so that they can generate their study material through AI.
 The primary languages used in this project are JavaScript, CSS, and HTML.

 ## Table of Contents